 3. Notes to Significant Accounting Estimates

-The accounting estimates made in the preparation of the financial statements for the year ended March 31, 2022 that may have a significant impact on the financial statements for the year ending March 31, 2023 are as follows.
-The accounting estimates for the impact of the spread of COVID-19 are based on the assumption that the impact on the Kyocera Corporations' results will be limited.
+The accounting estimates made in the preparation of the financial statements for the year ended March 31, 2023 that may have a significant impact on the financial statements for the year ending March 31, 2024 are as follows.